 Locally, it's known as Kai Chai Peng (鸡仔饼).
-The characters literally mean "chicken young biscuit", and its English name is "Kampar chicken biscuit".
-But I have no idea why they call it such, because it contains no chicken in it at all... not even chicken extract or essence or powder.
+The characters literally mean "chicken young biscuit" or "little chicken biscuit", and its English name is "Kampar chicken biscuit".
+But I had no idea why they call it such, because it contains no chicken in it at all... not even chicken extract or essence or powder.
 Many recipes don't even have meat as an ingredient.
-I wonder if perhaps it sometimes functioned as chicken feed in the past... although I highly doubt so because the ingredients look like a lot of trouble, and besides, would the chicken stomach tolerate the spices?

 However, it didn't strike me as too sweet, probably because of the savoury and spicy tastes.
 I thought I tasted both garlic and shallots in it, although most of the recipes I found didn't have shallots as an ingredient.
 This one had shallot juice though.